-Callum Given leads the team which runs Britten Pears Arts' work with local people.
+Callum Given lead the team which runs Britten Pears Arts' work with local people until early 2023.
 The team aims to improve the health and wellbeing of individuals, increasing opportunities to connect and build relationships, and ensuring people feel included.
 They work with families, schools, young people, older people and those in criminal justice settings, using music and heritage as tools to make a difference to people’s lives.
 We caught up with him in March to hear how alongside their regular weekly activity, the team delivered Celebration, an annual music festival celebrating the diverse music-making in schools and community groups for young people.

 Our work in the community is year-round and every week includes special activity and moments which bring joy to people from all walks of life, but occasionally it feels important to take stock of the impact of our work.

 This week, activity has taken place within every strand of our Community programme.
 We have: